 Using the latest LED technology, the project has the potential to reduce existing energy consumption by as much as 50%.
 Longer lasting technologies will ensure the reduction of maintenance costs.

-The project is exploring opportunities to use off-site renewable energy and developing green technologies.
+The project is exploring opportunities to use off-site renewable energy and emerging green technologies.

 Data and evidence gathering

-Luminance and wildlife surveys, together with constant monitoring and assessment of the installation and its environs, will contribute to London’s growing understanding of its environment.
+Our pioneering luminance and wildlife surveys of the Thames area between Tower and Albert Bridges, together with constant monitoring and assessment of the installation and its environs, will contribute to London’s growing understanding of its river environment.

 Working in Partnership